jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 The tuning process is more empirical than theoretical.
 An easier approach is to locate proven model designs for related problems and use their values as a starting tuning point.
 If none found, we start from a simple model and add layers and feature maps gradually to increase training accuracy and to overfit the model.
 This is manageable since we can tone down the overfitting with regularizations.
 We repeat such iterations until we have diminishing validation accuracy improvements to justify the drop in training and computation performance.

 In the fully connected layer, we gradually decrease the hidden nodes to get closer to the output dimension.
 For example, the last FC layer below is reduced to 256 to classify objects into 10 classes.
 For my intuition, I often ask how much features (channels or hidden nodes) the machine needs at each layer to solve the problem?
 And this number is usually higher than you thought.
 However, GPUs do not page out memory.
-As of early 2018, the high end NVIDIA GeForce GTX 1080 TI has 11GB memory.
+As of early 2018, the high-end NVIDIA GeForce GTX 1080 TI has 11GB memory.
 The number of hidden nodes between two layers are in particular restricted by the memory size.

 <div class="imgcap">
 <img src="/assets/cnn/cnn3d5.png" style="border:none; width:65%;">